 Those diagnosed with personality disorders exhibit behavior patterns that deviate extremely from the norm and can be harmful to themselves and others.
 Some types of personality disoders include borderline, antisocial, histrionic, schizoid, paranoid and others.
 Find out more about the causes behind these disorders, symptoms and treatment methods.

-What Causes Personality Disorders?
 Personality is created from variables such as genetics, environment, culture, and experiences.
 If any of these variables are altered or distorted, personality disorders may result.

 Paranoid personality disorder symptoms include distrust and constant suspicion of others.
 If patients are left untreated, they become self-destructive, abusive and irresponsible.
 The treatment options for paranoid personality disorder involve psychotherapy, group therapy and medication.

 Schizotypal personality disorder results in strange, unusual behaviors, ideas and beliefs.
 In this article, you’ll learn about the key symptoms and how they manifest in individuals afflicted with this disorder.

 Is it possible to treat narcissistic personality disorder?
 Some say no and others say it depends upon the degree of the disorder and the therapeutic goals.
 Two of the main therapeutic approaches are considered here.

 Treating borderline personality disorder is complex for the therapist and often challenging for the patient.
 This article discuss the goals of therapy and some of the therapeutic approaches used, as well as a few insights into the diagnostic criteria for the disorder.

 Personality disorders are a class of personality traits and behavioral tendencies that are pervasive, relatively inflexible and are often associated with impairments in individual functioning.
 Read on for a list of essential books for each type of personality disorder.